SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ---
 #### Take Account OpenOffers

 As an account owner, take up an `Account` `OpenOffer` to create an `Account`.
-For more information on the interfaces and templates used in this section refer to the `account-onboarding` folder at the base of this repository.
+Please refer to the interfaces and templates which are defined [here](/models/account-onboarding).

 ##### Input File Format